 We will earn trust by building products that are designed first and foremost for our users’ needs.
 We will work with trusted community partners and will be transparent about our values, our design principles, and our business model.
 We know that low-income families have been underserved and overcharged by many existing financial players, and we commit to doing things differently.

 We embed our values in every product choice

 We center users and their feedback in all of our product designs because we believe people know what they need.
 We believe that existing financial services and apps don’t serve households in our demographic well because these companies didn’t explicitly design for new parents in our demographic.
-Our tax-time tools were designed with input from 53 parents, 100+ stakeholder interviews, and academic research and are constantly improving as we hear from our users.
+Our tax-time tools were designed with input from over 60 parents, 100+ stakeholder interviews, and academic research and are constantly improving as we hear from our users.

 Lastly, we can’t talk about financial inclusion and not explicitly talk about race.
 At our core we were founded because we recognize that the American Dream is not accessible by all.
 As hard as some work, there have been and continue to be structural barriers that prevent communities of color, particularly Black and Brown communities, from accessing opportunity and amassing wealth.
 We have an opportunity to design both our organization and our products to dismantle institutional racism and white privilege instead of reinforcing those systems.
 We commit to doing that.